raymondtechie/musicianPage/README.md

-# landingPage
+# musicanPage
-This is a custom landing page template for a musician website https://raymondtechie.github.io/musicianPage/
+This is a musician page with a custom landing page... https://raymondtechie.github.io/musicianPage/